apitoolkit/testkit/README.md

 APIKEY=mysecretapikey
 ```

-### Setting the Environment Variables Directly

-Setting environment variables directly is done via the command line or the test environment.
-Here's an example of the CLI usage:
+Setting environment variables directly is done via the command line or the test environment, like so:

 ```sh
 APIKEY=SECRETAPIKEY testkit test --file test.tk.yaml